marinasundstrom/yourbrand_new_old/README.md

 Learning in the process.

-Porting stuff from [eShop](https://github.com/marinasundstrom/eShop) when possible, but make better.
+Porting stuff from [eShop](https://github.com/marinasundstrom/eShop) whenever possible, but make it better.

 ## Local development